msoedov/agentic_security/Readme.md

 ## 👋 Contributing

-Contributions to Langalf are welcome!
+Contributions to Agentic Security are welcome!
 If you'd like to contribute, please follow these steps:

 - Fork the repository on GitHub
 - Create a new branch for your changes
 - Commit your changes to the new branch
 - Push your changes to the forked repository
-- Open a pull request to the main Langalf repository
+- Open a pull request to the main Agentic Security repository

 Before contributing, please read the contributing guidelines.

 ## License

-Langalf is released under the Apache License v2.
+Agentic Security is released under the Apache License v2.

 ## Contact us